How to Easily Take Off the Rear Wheel of Your Mountain Bike

 You will need an adjustable wrench to loosen the axle nuts, a socket wrench to remove the cassette, and a screwdriver to remove the quick-release skewer.
 The tire lever is used to separate the tire bead from the rim and remove the tire from the wheel.
 If you don’t have all the necessary tools, you can get them from your nearby bike store or purchase them online.
 Having all the required tools before starting the process ensures a smooth and hassle-free experience.

-Read Also: How to Install a Mountain Bike Fork: A Comprehensive Guide for Beginners
+Read Also: How to Fix a Mountain Bike Flat Tire: A Step-by-Step Guide

 Loosen the Rear Axle